kamsar/Dianoga/README.md

 # Dianoga

 An automatic image optimizer for the Sitecore media library.
+Reduce the size of your images served from Sitecore by 8-40%, completely automatically.

-When media images are requested, Dianoga automatically runs [jpegtran](http://jpegclub.org/jpegtran/) or [PNGOptimizer](http://psydk.org/pngoptimizer) on the media image immediately after it is placed in the Sitecore media cache.
-This makes sure your site is always serving fully optimised media library images even if you are using Sitecore's dynamic resizing features (for example with [Adaptive Images](https://marketplace.sitecore.net/en/Modules/Sitecore_Adaptive_Images.aspx)) which result in multiple versions of the image in the cache - and the resized ones are not fully optimized even if the original was.
+When media images are requested, Dianoga automatically runs [jpegtran](http://jpegclub.org/jpegtran/) or [PNGOptimizer](http://psydk.org/pngoptimizer) on the image data immediately after it is placed in the Sitecore media cache.

+Dianoga ensures that your site is always serving fully optimised media library images even if you are using Sitecore's dynamic resizing features (for example with [Adaptive Images](https://marketplace.sitecore.net/en/Modules/Sitecore_Adaptive_Images.aspx)).
+Even if you have already optimized every image uploaded into the media library, after Sitecore performs image processing the result is _not_ optimized (an unfortunate limitation of most other image optimization libraries for Sitecore is that they only apply to the original image).

-Dianoga is also great for situations where content editors may not be image editing experts and upload images that contain gobs of EXIF data and other nonessentials - these are removed automatically before being shown to visitors.
+Dianoga is also great for situations where content editors may not be image editing experts and upload images that contain gobs of EXIF data and other nonessential metadata - these are removed automatically before being shown to visitors.
 All of the optimizations done are lossless (no quantizing, etc) so you lose no image quality.

-In some basic testing, Dianoga was able to losslessly reduce the size of media images served anywhere from 4-88% (usually more like 8-20%).
-The largest gains are usually with PNGs.

 ## Performance